kinit-sk/IMGTB/README.md

 A framework, heavily based upon the original tool - [MGTBench: Benchmarking Machine-Generated Text Detection](https://arxiv.org/abs/2303.14822) - with additional funcionalities that make it easier to integrate custom datasets and custom detection methods

 ## Support for custom dataset integration
-In the CLI you can select multiple dataset files (these have to be identified by a filepath) to be read from.
+In the CLI you will have to define a path to your dataset file (or a folder, if your dataset is constructed from multiple files).
+You can define multiple datasets, that way your chosen MGTD methods will be evaluated against multiple datasets.
 In the CLI you also have to define a processor which will be a function that will process your selected dataset files into a unified data format.
+Unless you leave it on default, which takes your input dataset (that should constitute of a single file) and parses it using '--text_field' and '--label_field' (user-specified or the default) CLI arguments.

 The processor is a function defined as follows: